Daniel Kraus (author)

-Daniel Kraus is a New York Times bestselling American author known for his collaborations with George A. Romero and Guillermo del Toro.
+Daniel Kraus (born June 7, 1975) is a New York Times bestselling American author known for his collaborations with George A. Romero and Guillermo del Toro.

 Early life

-Kraus was born June 7, 1975 in Midland, Michigan and grew up in Fairfield, Iowa.
+Kraus was born June 7, 1975, in Midland, Michigan, and grew up in Fairfield, Iowa.

 Career

 In 2009, Kraus published his first novel, The Monster Variations.
-This book was included on the New York Public Library’s “100 Best Stuff for Teens” list in 2010.
+It was included on the New York Public Library's "100 Best Stuff for Teens" list in 2010.